Abuja is widely known and recognized as the capital of Nigeria.

 There were a few problems with Lagos as the capital city of Nigeria.
 Some of these problems include congestion, pollution, coastal danger, population pressures, and ethno-political tensions.
 Put together, these factors necessitated the search for a new capital city.

-READ ALSO: Complete List Of Wards In Abaji Local Government Area Council (2024)
+READ ALSO: Full List Of Universities In Abuja (2024)

 Nigeria has accumulated significant wealth due to the global energy crisis in the 1970s.
 Thus, the country had enough funds in its purse to build a new modern city.